 The test shows which antibiotic drugs should be used to treat an infection.

-Because many organisms continue to show resistance against various antibiotics, sensitivity tests have become more and more important.
-Your doctor may start you on one antibiotic, but later change you to another one because of the results of sensitivity analysis.
+Many organisms are resistant to certain antibiotics.
+So, sensitivity tests are important in helping find the right antibiotic for you.
+Your health care provider may start you on one antibiotic, but later change you to another because of the results of sensitivity analysis.

 What abnormal results mean